RezaSaadatyar/Machine-Learning-in-Python/README.md

 >- AdaBoost<br/> It is an ensemble learning method created to improve binary classifier efficiency.
 AdaBoost uses an iterative approach to learn from the mistakes of weak classifiers, and turn them into strong ones.

+> **Confusion matrix:**
+>   - 1.
+TP (True Positive): The number of correct classification of positive examples
+>   - 2.
+TN (True Negative): The number of correct classification of negative examples
+>   - 3.
+FP (False Positive): The number of incorrect classification of negative examples
+>   - 4.
+FN (False Negative): The number of incorrect classification of positive examples
+>
 > **Dimensionality Reduction:**
 >
 > Feature selection methods: